Australian finger lime, a delicious citrus

 Remove dead wood regularly and clear the inside branches of your Australian finger lime to let light penetrate to the center.

-• Finger lime careNote: these thorns may also damage fruits in windy areas.
-Snip nearby thorns off if you want to protect a few specific fruits.
+• Finger lime careNote: thorns also damage fruits in windy areas.
+Snip thorns off to protect nearby fruits.

 Watering finger lime

 In summer, frequent watering is required, whereas watering can be reduced in winter.
-Picture above/right: rain doing its part!
+Picture below/right: rain doing its part!

 • Finger lime wateringWater as soon as the soil is dry, without flooding the soil.